Skip to main content

 Pin 2No connection (NC)

-Pin 3SPI SS/CS for ATMega
+Pin 3SPI SCK

 Pin 4SPI MOSI